StateMirror — Spec Sheet

 Inputs

-- Evidence reference (evidence_ref) and evidence category (evidence_type)
+- Evidence category (evidence_type)

-- Computed evidence payload (opaque JSON)
+- Computed evidence payload as opaque JSON

-- Optional provenance metadata (source_system, source_version, correlation_id)
+- Optional provenance metadata such as source_system, source_version, or correlation_id

 Outputs